UBC-MDS/DSCI532_Davy_Reza/Milestone3_Writeup.md

 ### Feedbacks and changes

-We've made following changes based on TA's feedback and suggestion:
+After the second milestone we received these feedbacks from the TA:

--   "I would suggest to change the plot colour based on the type of crime user selects"
+-   Suggesting to change the plot colour based on the type of crime user selects

+-   Rotating the names of the cities to avoid overlap

+-   Adding more ticks for the year axis for clarity

+-   Separating the bar plot widgets

+-   Asking why the state widget doesn't work for a barplot

+-   Requesting to add an "all cities" feature for the line plot so that the user can see the average for all cities in the selected state\

+-   Changing the variable names to be more specific and informative

+-   For the "number of cities", having an option to select one city

+-   Writing more functions to avoid repetition

+After the feedback session, we received 2 feedbacks from other groups as well.
+The feedbacks were generally positive.
+They believed that the role of year slider to show the bar charts is hidden and not clear.
+They had a comment about the rotation of the text label of the bar chart and using different colors in the plots which were addresses before.
+They also suggested to show all the categories in one plot.
+So what was common between all the feedbacks was the suggesting to use different color. more clarification on the year slider and rotation of the text labels.
+We guess the clarification for the year slider is very important here.
+So we decided to make lots of changes.
+We added a help text below the slider to clarify that.
+We made the following changes:

-*We've changed plot colour based on the type of crime, both line chart and bar chart.*
++ *We've changed plot colour based on the type of crime, both line chart and bar chart.*

 <img src ="img/pic10.png">

 <img src ="img/pic11.png">

--   'It would be better to rotate the names of the cities to avoid overlap."

-*They are rotated now.*
++ *They axis text labels in the bar chart are rotated now.*

--   "Please add more ticks for the year axis for clarity."

-*More ticks have been added.*
++ *More ticks have been added to line plot axis.*

--   "Two of your widgets at the bottom are only used for barplot - please either hide them until the user selects this option or make it otherwise more clear""

-*There are now line separators for each section on the panel with titles and there are also some help texts on the panel that describe the widget functions.*
++ *There are now line separators for each section on the panel with titles and there are also some help texts on the panel that describe the widget functions.*

 <img src ="img/pic13.png">

++ *Now there is a second plot on the bottom that shows the average values for each state.*

+<img src ="img/pic14.png">

++ *You can now select one city from the slider.*

++ *We tried to add variables with more informative names.*

++ *We now have some functions in our code to plot the data for each crime category.*

++ *We have added a help text below the slider bar to explain how it works.*

+There was a comment asking to show several categories in one plot, however, we decided not to do that.
+However, we have decided not to do that.
+That is because we adding the predictions and showing all the curves with their regression lines and new points makes the plot very crowded and difficult to read.
--   "The state widget doesn't work for a barplot."

-*This is not a bug.
+We also received a comment that the state widget doesn't work for a barplot.
+This is not a bug.
 The bar plot shows the country-wide data not the state data.
 That's because most of the states only have one city.
-We added a help text to the panel to clarify what it is plotting.*
+Se we added a help text to the panel to clarify what it is plotting.

--   "I would add an "all cities" feature for the line plot so that the user can see the average for all cities in the selected state"

-*Now there is a second plot on the bottom that shows the average values for each state.*

-<img src ="img/pic14.png">

--   "For the "number of cities" widget I would suggest having an option to select one city or somehow take care of the states that only have one city in the list"

-*You can now select one city from the slider.*

--   "Please make sure your variable names are more specific and informative"

-*We've made changes to make it more informative.*

--  "Some of your functions, for example, ggplot for barplots and ggplotly are repeated several times in the code with the same parameters.
-You can try to write a function to avoid repetition"

-*We now have functions to plot the data for each crime category.*

--   "For the year widget, you can also play around and try to implement a range text box - ie if a user puts in the same year in both text boxes, the graph will change into a barplot.
-The functionality in this case might be a bit more clear."

-*We have added a help text below the slider bar to explain how it works.*

-After the feedback session, we received 2 feedbacks from other groups and TA as well.
-Here is a list of issues and the changes that we made to resilve them:

-We also received some feedback from other groups.
-The feedbacks were generally positive.
-They believed that the role of year slider to show the bar charts is hidden and not clear.
-So we added a help text below the slider to clarify that.
-They had a comment about the rotation of the text label of the bar chart and using different colors in the plots which were addresses before.
-They also suggested to show all the categories in one plot.
-However, we decided not to do that.
-That is because we adding the predictions and showing all the curves with their regression lines and new points makes the plot very crowded and difficult to read.
+We think that receiving those feedbacks were very useful for improving our app and now our app looks much better.
+We figured out which parts of the app interface was confusing and which parts needed improvement.
+This was an instructive experience for us.

 ### Updates since Milestone 2